 The main symptom of fibroids is heavy menstrual bleeding, which can lead to anemia.
 Fibroids can also cause pain during sex, urinary frequency or urgency, and constipation.
 In severe cases, they can lead to infertility or miscarrying a pregnancy.

 Once fibroids have been diagnosed, several treatment options are available depending on the severity of your symptoms.

 Embolization surgery for fibroids is a minimally invasive procedure that can be used to treat symptomatic uterine fibroids.
 This type of surgery involves blockage of the blood supply to the fibroid, which causes the fibroid to shrink.

-Embolization surgery can be performed on an outpatient basis and does not require general anesthesia.
-Recovery from this type of surgery is typically quicker than from traditional open surgery, and there is less risk of complications.
+Embolization surgery can be performed outpatient and does not require general anesthesia.
+Recovery from this type of surgery is typically quicker than traditional open surgery, and there is less risk of complications.

 If you are considering embolization surgery for your fibroids, be sure to discuss all risks and benefits with your doctor beforehand.

 If you have fibroids causing pain or other problems, your doctor may recommend surgery to remove them.
 One type of surgery is a myomectomy, which involves removing the fibroids while leaving the healthy tissue of your uterus intact.

 Myomectomy can be performed using several different techniques, including:

 - Laparoscopic surgery: This minimally invasive option uses small incisions and a camera to guide the surgeon.